 3. Go rare(er).
 The less time meat is exposed to high heat, the less time it’ll have to develop any harmful chemicals.
 If you do get a more well-done piece of meat, cut off any charred pieces.
 And if you’re having a hard time saying goodbye to that blackened catfish or charred burger, just remember that those pieces have incredibly high levels of HCA’s (the chemical compounds that cause high blood pressure and, y’know, cancer).

-Trim the fat.
+4. Trim the fat.
 Because fat drippings are a major source of PAHs, reducing the amount of fat on a cut of meat will make a big difference.
-Skinning your chicken, trimming the fat from your steak, and choosing leaner cuts of meat helps to minimize your risk.
-Remember, if you’re going to trim or skin, you need to do this before you grill, since the dangerous compounds are formed during the cooking process as fat drips down onto the heating element and forms the PAH, which then rises back up onto the food in smoke.
+Skinning your chicken, trimming the fat from your steak, and choosing leaner cuts of meat help minimize your risk.
+Remember, if you’re going to trim fat or take off the skin, you need to do this before you grill, since the dangerous compounds are formed during the cooking process as fat drips down onto the heating element and forms the PAH, which then rises back up onto the food in the smoke.

 The WellBe Takeaway: The Final Word on Healthy Grilling

 Summer is a time to chill out and enjoy the weather, food, and fun times, NOT to keep a whole bunch of studies and recommendations in your head.
 So we’ll make it easy for you by breaking all of the above down into a few key things to remember: grilling causes animal protein (fish, poultry, and red meat) to form chemicals that can pose serious health risks, like cancer and high blood pressure.
 Even grilled fruits and veggies can form dangerous compounds if you grill using aluminum foil or eat them charred.
 But you can still enjoy summer barbecues by following our six simple healthy grilling guidelines:

 Grill low-acid fruits and vegetables instead of meat